aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2020-09-23-swiftui-availability.md

 }
 ```

-That may not be pretty, but it works!
+It may not be pretty, but it works.

-(If you find a more elegant solution, please [let me know](https://twitter.com/aoverholtzer).)
+(If you do find a more elegant solution, please [let me know](https://twitter.com/aoverholtzer).)